|photo by Alice Lum|

 In 1901 he completed three homes at Nos.
-312 through 316.
+312 through 316, designed by Clarence F. True.
 And just a year earlier he had advertised the newly-completed rowhouses directly across the street.
 Construction of that group had begun in 1898 and Buek called each “A city house with country surroundings…Right in the best part of Manhattan.”
 Indeed, the residences were steps away from elegant Riverside Drive and Riverside Park with its breathtaking views of the Hudson River and New Jersey Palisades.

 Buek’s advertisement marketed the setting as much as the homes themselves.
 “Superb location; magnificent views; purest air; quietest and most genteel neighborhood; close to Broadway trolley and Rapid Transit.”
 He called the four-story American basement houses “bright, new, clean, perfect.”